-In fact, a small fraction of international reserves has been used to protect these economies from the global shocks of the last 10 years.
-So emerging markets as a whole are over-insured.
-Existing stocks of international reserves far exceed the levels necessary to meet their main practical benefit - the ability to smooth domestic economic adjustment in response to sudden stops of financing.
+However, as only a small fraction of international reserves was used to protect these economies from the global shocks of the last 10 years means that emerging markets are over-insured.
+Existing stocks of international reserves far exceed the levels which would provide what most practitioners perceive as their main benefit, namely the ability to smooth domestic absorption in response to sudden stops of financing.

-In the light of the renewed rise in international reserves, currency diversification has become an important allocation decision for policy-makers.
-While security is paramount, more central banks are including return objectives in their reserve management procedures.
-Managing the trade-off between security and returns is a difficult task.
-Moving international reserve holdings away from the dollar could lead to large declines in returns that prove difficult to recover.
+In the light of rising stocks of international reserves, currency diversification has become an increasingly important allocation decision for policy-makers.
+While security is paramount, an increasing number of central banks are including return objectives in their reserve management procedures.
+But managing the trade-off between security and returns is a difficult task.
+Varying international reserve holdings away from the dollar could lead to large drawdowns in returns that prove difficult to recover.

 An optimal portfolio for a central bank should provide maximum returns in times of crisis.
-Currency diversification is key to achieving an optimal allocation.
-However, in times of stress or sudden stops, the cumulative return of an optimal portfolio of currencies tends to underperform significantly one that is predominantly dollar-based.
+Currency diversification is key to achieving an optimal allocation of reserves.

 That being said, the cumulative return of an optimal portfolio of currencies tends to underperform significantly a dollar-based portfolio in times of stress or sudden stops.